I60R/page/README.md

 # Page

-Allows you to redirect text into neovim's :term buffer.
+Allows you to redirect text into neovim.
+You can set it as `$PAGER` to view logs, diffs, various command outputs.

-ANSI escape sequences are interpreted directly, so it's very fast.
+ANSI escape sequences are interpreted directly by :term buffer (this makes it faster than [vimpager](https://github.com/rkitover/vimpager) and [nvimpager](https://github.com/lucc/nvimpager)).
+No need to wait until EOF - text displayed instantly as it arrives.

+Uses parent neovim process when available (great fit alongside with [neovim-remote](https://github.com/mhinz/neovim-remote)).

-You will have familiar keybindings and all text editing, searching and navigating facilities that neovim provides.
+You will have familiar keybindings and all text editing, searching and navigating facilities that neovim provides (this makes it better than [less](https://en.wikipedia.org/wiki/Less_(Unix)).

 ## Usage

 For full list of cli options refer to [src/cli.rs](https://github.com/I60R/page/blob/master/src/cli.rs)

 ![](https://i.imgur.com/fVZqvsk.gif)